greyhats13/phl-store/README.md

 ### Exposing APIs with API Gateway

 To make our backend APIs accessible to users, I use AWS API Gateway.
-This service acts as a front door for our APIs, h&ling all the incoming requests from the internet.
+This service acts as a front door for our APIs, handling all the incoming requests from the internet.
 By using API Gateway, we can easily manage & scale our API traffic without worrying about the underlying infrastructure.

 ### Secure Authentication with AWS Cognito

-Security is a top priority, so I use AWS Cognito to h&le authentication.
+Security is a top priority, so I use AWS Cognito to handle authentication.
 Cognito serves as our authorizer, ensuring that only authenticated clients can access our APIs.
 We set it up to use client credentials, which means that our applications need to provide valid credentials to get access tokens.
 This way, we keep unauthorized users out & protect our backend services from misuse.

 ### Integration with EKS ALB via VPC Link